 The Trust's management is responsible for establishing and maintaining adequate internal control over financial reporting (as such term is defined in Exchange Act Rule 13a-15(f)) for the Trust.
 There are inherent limitations in the effectiveness of any internal control, including the possibility of human error and the circumvention or overriding of controls.
 Accordingly, even effective internal controls can provide only reasonable assurance with respect to financial statement preparation.
-Further, because of changes in conditions, the effectiveness of internal control over financial reporting as of October 31, 2017.
-This assessment was based on criteria for effective internal control over financial reporting described in the standards promulgated by the Public Company Accounting Oversight Board and in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Trust's internal control over financial reporting was effective as of October 31, 2017.
-Management's assessment of the effectiveness of our internal control over financial reporting as of October 31, 2017.
-Management's assessment of the effectiveness of uniternal control over financial reporting was effective as of October 31, 2017.
-Management's assessment of the effectiveness of our internal control over financial reporting as of October 31, 2017.
-Management's assessment of the effectiveness of our internal control over financial reporting as of October 31, 2017.
-Management's assessment of the effectiveness of our internal control over financial reporting as of October 31, 2017.
-This been audited by Mazars USA LLP, the Trust's independent auditor, as stated in their report which follows.
+Further, because of changes in conditions, the effectiveness of internal control may vary over time.
+Management has evaluated the Trust's internal control over financial reporting as of October 31, 2018.
+This assessment was based on criteria for effective internal control over financial reporting described in the standards promulgated by the Public Company Accounting Oversight Board and in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this evaluation, management concluded that the Trust's internal control over financial reporting was effective as of October 31, 2018.
+Management's assessment of the effectiveness of our internal control over financial reporting as of October 31, 2018 has been audited by Mazars USA LLP, the Trust's independent auditor, as stated in their report which follows.